Dive with the bull sharks

 When can I dive with the bull sharks?

 The bull sharks are most likely around all year.
 They only come in the shallow waters during winter, from November to March.

 The probability of observing the bull sharks during the dive during the season is very high.
 But the bull sharks have no strict schedule.
 Sometimes they come and go during the season.
-Make sure to contact us before booking to give you advice on the best opportunity to observe the bull sharks.
+Could you contact us before booking to advise you on the best opportunity to observe the bull sharks?

 Where can I dive with the bull sharks?